stebr/incubator/ui/popover/README.md

 - placement: the position relative to the element to place the popover.
 Options include: 'top', 'bottom', 'left', 'right'.
 - offset: Add these left-top values to the calculated position, example: "50 50".
+- showDelay : The milliseconds to which the popover will be shown after triggered.
 - hideDelay: The milliseconds to which the popover will hide after shown.
 If you pass 'false', the popover will not be hidden until you manually call 'hide'.
 Defaults to: 'false'.
 - mouseLeaveDelay: The milliseconds to which the popover will hide after the users mouse leaves the popover element.
 If you pass
 	'false', the popover will not be hidden until you manually call 'hide'.
 Defaults to: '500'.
 - template: the template to use to render the popover.
 Defaults to: 'views/init.ejs'.
+- offset: X/Y offset to apply to positioning
+- selector : If a selector is provided, tooltip objects will be delegated to the specified targets.
+- title: title of popover
+- content: content to show in popover
+- showEvent: Event to trigger `show`.
+Defaults to: 'mouseenter'
+- hideEvent: Event to trigger `hide`.
+Defaults to: 'mouseleave'
+- mouseable: Popover is interactable versus hiding.
+Defaults to "true"

 ### Methods
 - show: Shows the popover.
 Arguments are: header, content, target.